Neuro-Symbolic AI: Igniting Cognitive Fusion

 • Probabilistic Soft Logic (PSL):

-PSL relaxes first-order logic clauses into soft, hinge-loss penalties within a probabilistic framework.
-Rather than rules being simply true or false, their satisfaction is measured on a spectrum.
-Inference is handled via convex optimization, elegantly combining logic with statistical reasoning.
+PSL turns first-order logic rules into soft, continuous penalties within a probabilistic framework.
+Rule satisfaction is measured on a spectrum, and inference is solved via convex optimization-blending logic with statistics.

 • Neural Theorem Provers (NTP):